statsd/statsd/README.md

 Graphite:

 * graphite.last_flush: the number of seconds elapsed since the last successful flush to graphite
-* graphite.last_exception: the number of seconds elapsed since the last exceptio
+* graphite.last_exception: the number of seconds elapsed since the last exception thrown whilst flushing to graphite

 A simple nagios check can be found in the utils/ directory that can be used to check metric thresholds, for example the number of seconds since the last successful flush to graphite.